thingsdb/ThingsDocs/v0/content/data-types/list/push.md

 weight: 47
 ---

-Adds new items to the end of an list, and returns the new length.
+Adds new items to the end of a list, and returns the new length.

 This function generates an [event](../../../overview/events) *(except when called on a [variable](../../../overview/variable))*.